chef-boneyard/chef-fundamentals/slides/resources-in-depth/01_slide.md

 # Common Resources

-By the 80/20 rule, you'll use a small subset of the available Chef resources most of the time.
+By the "80/20 rule", you'll use a small subset of the available Chef resources most of the time.

 * File management